Wealth management is underestimating the flow of information and influence of social media while wealth clients are beginning to embrace social media.

 Social media is too big for wealth managers to ignore.

-Wealth managers need to step outside their comfort zones and employ social media in ways that might run contrary to their traditional client-side behaviours.
+Wealth managers need to step outside their comfort zones and employ social media in ways that might run contrary to their traditional client-side behaviors.
 Changes in wealth management client expectations require real-time responsiveness from wealth managers.
 Through social media, the industry faces a rare opportunity to up their game by building stronger one-on-one client relationships in the very crowded wealth management marketplace.

 The lines between ‘real world’ and ‘virtual world’ are blurring.
 Social media adoption is affecting everything we do as individuals, from staying in touch with friends to impacting how we do business in general.
 Clearly, social media is driving sustained and irreversible disruption in how consumers stay informed, how they make decisions and how they interact with businesses.
 Wealth managers, as in other industries, must quickly adapt or face obsolescence.